Set

 • discard() removes the element if it exists

-For a smoother interview experience, I recommend using discard() to avoid interruptions caused by exceptions.
-However, it is important to note that in general, it's best practice to appropriately throw, catch, and handle exceptions.
+For a smoother interview experience, we recommend using discard() to avoid interruptions caused by exceptions.
+However, in general it's best practice to appropriately throw, catch, and handle exceptions.

 Checking if an object exists in a set